 - Vision Plan

 - Buyer’s Protection

 Each of these options carries with it a certain cost.
-To keep it simple for your account holders, you will determine the bundle ahead of time, so they have a single choice: Value-Added Checking or not.
+To keep it simple for your account holders, you will determine the bundle ahead of time, so they have a single choice: Subscription (Value-Added) Checking or not.

 Several factors determine the pricing beyond what their fixed cost to the provider: